Skip to Calculator

 When hot asphalt is delivered and laid by a paving machine, it contains 15–20% air voids.
 Rolling the material with a vibratory steel drum roller forces the aggregate particles together, reducing those voids to the target range of 3–7%.

-The goal is 92–96% of maximum theoretical density (MTD) — this is the industry standard per AASHTO T 245 and the Marshall mix design method, which the Asphalt Institute publishes as part of its MS-2 manual.
+The goal is 92–96% of maximum theoretical density (MTD).
+This is the industry standard per AASHTO T 245 and the Marshall mix design method, which the Asphalt Institute publishes as part of its MS-2 manual.
 Most state DOT specifications use this same target.

 Hitting below 92% leaves too many air voids.
 Above 96% can actually over-compact some mixes, causing them to shove (push laterally) under traffic.